-- Add the dates and peanut butter and mix until it forms a dough.
+- Add the dates and peanut butter and mix until it forms a thick dough.

 - Crush the pretzels and then add them in, pulsing just enough to mix them through.
 Or you can just stir them through with a spoon or your hands.

-- Line a small square baking pan with saran-wrap then press the dough firmly into the pan taking a few moments to flatten it and firmly press it into all corners.
+- Line a small square baking pan with saran-wrap or parchment paper then press the dough firmly into the pan taking a few moments to flatten it and firmly press it into all corners.

-- Place in the frdige for a few hours to set.
+- Place in the freezer for 2 hours or fridge for 4 hours to set.

 - Once they’re ready, lift out of the pan, cut into bars and enjoy!
-Store in the fridge in a sealed container.
+Store in the fridge or freezer in a sealed container.

 The medjool dates I used were very fresh and soft.
-If you’re using drier dates, you’ll need to soak them first to soften.
-Simply place in a bowl of hot water and after 15 minutes drain well before use.
+If your dates are dry, you’ll need to soak them first to soften.
+Simply place in a bowl of hot water for 15 minutes then drain well before use.